PCB Solder Mask

 Table of Contents

-1. What is Solder Mask?
+1. What is Solder Mask in PCB?

 Solder Mask, also called solder resist mask, is generally applied to the copper traces of a printed circuit board (PCB).
 Except for the connection points for soldering, the whole surface should be covered by solder mask ink.

 This solder resists layer, known as solder mask layer as well.

 Solder mask is a protective coating for the bare PCB board; Bare PCB boards are not only to prevent accidental solder bridging as assembly covered with the mask but also protect the board from the environment.